-Amy Leona Havin is a multi-disciplinary poet, choreographer, and filmmaker from Rehovot, Israel currently based in Portland, Oregon.
-Havin's work, inspired by the deserts of her childhood and her constant travels through the canyons and the prairie plains, presents a discourse between the nostalgia for her Jewish upbringing and the energetic landscapes of the American West.
-With process rooted in the duality of being both an American and Israeli artist, she weaves together a collectively introspective body of work, honoring both heritage and the natural world.
+Amy Leona Havin is a poet, choreographer, and director born in Rehovot, Israel from San Diego, California.
+She is the Language Arts columnist for Oregon ArtsWatch and is based in Portland, Oregon, San Diego, California, and Tel Aviv, Israel.
+Havin's work is inspired by the coastal deserts of her childhood and constant travels through the canyons and prairies of the American West.
+With process rooted in the duality of her heritage, she weaves together a collectively introspective body of work, honoring the natural world.

-When not at her writing desk or in the studio, Havin spends her days taking photographs on 35mm film with a 1976 CanonAE-1 camera.
+When not at her writing desk or traveling, Havin spends her days taking photographs of the desert and the sea on 35mm film with a 1976 CanonAE-1 camera and shooting Polaroid keepsakes.

 Her work is available for sale and by commission.

 For inquiries and gallery shows, please contact via email.